alansingfield/Microsoft.SqlServer.Types/README.md

 # Microsoft.SqlServer.Types
-a .NET Standard implementation of the spatial types in `Microsoft.SqlServer.Types`
+a .NET Standard implementation of the spatial types in `Microsoft.SqlServer.Types` with support for Microsoft.Data.SqlClient 5.0.0.

 ### Difference between v1.x and v2.x
-The v1.x and v2.x versions are identical and kept in sync.
+The v1.x, v2.x and v3.x versions are identical and kept in sync.
 The only difference is the dependency:
  - v1.x : Depends on the legacy `System.Data.SqlClient` package.
- - v2.x : Depends on updated `Microsoft.Data.SqlClient` package.
+ - v2.x : Depends on updated `Microsoft.Data.SqlClient 4.0.0` package.
+ - v3.x : Depends on updated `Microsoft.Data.SqlClient 5.0.0` package.

 ## Sponsoring

+This is a temporary fork to resolve a problem with Microsoft.Data.SqlClient; please refer to the original author's message:

-If you like this library and use it a lot, consider sponsoring me.
-Anything helps and encourages me to keep going.
+"If you like this library and use it a lot, consider sponsoring me.
+Anything helps and encourages me to keep going."

-See here for details: https://github.com/sponsors/dotMorten
+"See here for details: https://github.com/sponsors/dotMorten"

 ### NuGet:

-Install the package `dotMorten.Microsoft.SqlServer.Types` from NuGet.
+Install the package `alansingfield.Microsoft.SqlServer.Types` from NuGet.

 ### Examples